EricRamosUSA/ECE-460/Problem Set 4 - catgrepmore/README.md

-Modified copycat to accept arguments in the form:
+Modified copycat to accept arguments in the form: <br \>

 catgrepmore pattern infile1 [...infile2...]